 Dr. Michael Hallett is Professor of Criminology & Criminal Justice at the University of North Florida.
 Dr. Hallett has written over $1 million in grants & contracts and published in numerous books and journals including Punishment & Society, Justice Quarterly, Critical Criminology, Journal of Offender Rehabilitation, The Prison Journal, and others.

-Most recently, Dr. Hallett led a three-year study at America's largest maximum-security prison, Angola (aka Louisiana State Penitentiary) exploring the religious lives of long-term inmates.
-He has served as Principal Investigator on grants from the US Department of Justice, Florida Department of Juvenile Justice, Jacksonville Sheriff's Office, Jesse Ball DuPont Foundation, and several other organizations.
+Dr. Hallett led a three-year study on site at America’s largest maximum-security prison, Angola (aka Louisiana State Penitentiary) exploring the religious lives of long-term inmates.
+His most recent book stemming from this research is titled The Restorative Prison, with colleagues from Baylor University’s Institute for Studies of Religion.
+Dr Hallett has served as Principal Investigator on grants from the US Department of Justice, Florida Department of Juvenile Justice, Jacksonville Sheriff’s Office, Jesse Ball DuPont Foundation, and several other organizations.
 Dr. Hallett has chaired two academic departments at UNF (Sociology, Anthropology & Criminal Justice and Criminology & Criminal Justice) after first directing the Graduate program in Criminal Justice.
 He frequently works on local justice issues in Jacksonville and has completed over a dozen funded projects at UNF, often employing students in the research.
-Dr Hallett also serves as a Senior Research Fellow at Baylor University's Institute for Studies of Religion.
+Dr Hallett also serves as a Senior Research Fellow at Baylor University’s Institute for Studies of Religion.